rlamana/ventus/README.md

 This project started as an experiment and even though it was stable enough **it was never meant to be mantained over time**.
 However, feel free to fork and send PRs!

+Version 0.3.0 migrates code to webpack and ES6 and is available in branch: https://github.com/rlamana/Ventus/tree/v0.3.0.

 ### Creating a new window manager

 	var wm = new Ventus.WindowManager();